spences10/scottspence.me/src/pages/md/faq.md

   we are still interested in after some fact checking I'd love to have a chat.

+- Want me to know you have spent more than the three seconds nearly all recruiters spend onm this page?
+(I use Google Analytics 👀)
+  - In your email mention "Quick Start Guides Rock!" and you will have my attention and gratitude. 🙏

 ## Can I take a look at your [CV]?

 - Sure, my CV is here: [cv.scottspence.me].